 And how are we going to deal with the added complexity and reduced sizes in our electronic designs?
 John Lewis at Hewlett Packard Enterprises shared his thoughts:

-“I think instead of going from a subtractive process you’re going to start seeing more of an additive process with 3D printed circuit boards.
+“I think instead of going from a subtractive process you’re going to start seeing more of an additive process with 3D printed boards.
 I think that has the potential to almost revolutionize the industry.”

-Will the printed circuit board that we know today continue to exist as we know it?
+Will the printed board that we know today continue to exist as we know it?
 The future is looking to bring some big changes to our industry.

 Getting to the Heart of Engineering

 At the end of my interviews at this year’s roadshow, I asked one final question that I wanted to know - why did you become an engineer?
-I won’t spoil the answers for you, you’ll just have to discover them yourself in our Altium Designer 2016 Roadshow video.
+I won’t spoil the answers for you, you’ll just have to discover them yourself in our Altium 2016 Roadshow video.
 But if there’s one thing for certain, it’s that engineers are born, not made.

 So why did you become an engineer?
 Let us know in the comments.